mouseless/json-concepts/specs/08-references/04-include.md

 ## Processing Order

-When a concepts definition is loaded, `#include`s are processed first.
+When a concepts definition is loaded, first `#include`s are processed.
 Then it should process references of included definition, and it finally places processed definition into where it was included.
 Below is an example;

 `CONCEPTS 1: method.concepts.json`